Welcome to the Additional BCAT® Cognitive Exercises on The Digital Working Memory Platform

 Longitudinal research studies have found that frequent participation in mentally stimulating activities is associated with decreased rates of cognitive decline and risk for dementia.
-This does not mean that brain rehabilitation exercises will prevent dementia, but that they may delay onset and improve functional ability.
+This does not mean that cognitive exercises will prevent dementia, but that they may delay onset and improve functional ability.
 Mental stimulation throughout the life span, not just in the older adult years, is thought to be vital for healthy cognitive functioning in the older years.
 Frequent mental exercises that "work" attention and memory skills are particularly important.
 For mental stimulation to be effective, it should:

 We have designed each exercise with the best neuroscience evidence available.
 At the same time, we strive to make the exercises practical and accessible.
 This program is periodically updated and enhanced with new exercises added to create a dynamic experience for the user.